 It seems that timespan for change is narrowing down day by day.
-Not only in FMCG, but even in less end-customer-driven industries.
-It was easy to understand and manage a change from 5 years to a year or half a year for such reinvention.
-But what about to perform changes more frequently, monthly, weekly, daily?
+Not only in FMCG, but even in less end-customer-driven industries in B2B.

 Alongside with the question “how often” comes the question: how?
+And “how” is closely linked to the frequency that re-formulation occurs.
 It seems logical that with higher frequency the way how we rebrand, reinvent our company, changes.
 The way we reinvented ourselves each year cannot be the same as if we have to reinvent ourselves weekly, daily or even in shorter period.
 Shorter period?
 What a nonsense!
 Is it possible to reinvent, rebrand something second by second?

 Nonsense?
 Do tigers reinvent themselves yearly, daily or every 1000 years?
 How often does evolution happen?

 It is not that we need new tools for reinventing our companies due to new trends.
 Old ways of reinvention were obsolete in the moment they were conceived already.
 There is only one way of reinvention.
 The way taught by evolutionary biology.
 From Darwin on we should understand dual nature of reinvention.
 It happens both evolutionary and revolutionary.

 What I want to say is that we have to turn around the very perception of our brands.
 And we have to do this radically.
 If reinvention is a prerequisite for sustainable life of any company then the need to imply tools from evolutionary biology should be quite obvious?
 Isn’t it?